gambitproject/gambit/doc/developer.build.rst

 The :ref:`pygambit Python package <pygambit>` is in ``src/pygambit`` in the Gambit source tree.
-We recommend to install `pygambit` as part of a virtual environment rather than in the system's Python.
+We recommend to install `pygambit` as part of a virtual environment rather than in the system's Python (for example using `venv`).
-Use `pip` to install from the **root directory of the source tree**, optionally including the `-e` flag for an editable install:
+Use `pip` to install from the **root directory of the source tree**:

 .. code-block:: bash

+   python -m venv venv
+   source venv/bin/activate
    python -m pip install .